The Xometry app works best with JavaScript enabled!

 2. Crystal Laser Cutters: Crystal laser cutters operate at shorter wavelengths compared to CO2 lasers, meaning they have higher intensities, allowing them to cut through thicker and stronger materials.
 However, because of their high power, their parts deteriorate quickly.
 Crystal lasers are most often used to cut metals, ceramics, and plastics.

-Which Materials Can a Fiber Laser Cut?
+Materials that a Fiber Laser Can Cut

 Fiber lasers can be used to cut the following materials: